Missouri seeks innovative schools

 Following the Commission’s approval of the final application, a charter agreement (that includes a performance contract and a letter of sponsorship) are submitted to the Charter School Office at the Department of Elementary and Secondary Education for review.

-- After the review, the Office may provide feedback to the Commission and applicant on sections that need to be strengthened to meet Missouri Statutes or Department regulation.
-A final edited application is provided to the Department and a request for approval is placed on the agenda of the next State Board of Education meeting.
+- After the review, the Charter School Office may provide feedback to the Commission and applicant on sections that need to be strengthened to meet Missouri Statutes or Department regulation.
+A final edited application is provided to the Department of Elementary and Secondary Education and a request for approval is placed on the agenda of the next State Board of Education meeting.

 The State Board of Education has 60 days from submission to approve or deny an application (if it fails to meet statute or regulation.)